EA on a Page Primer & Modelling Guide — Evidence-Based EA Practice with Linked.Archi¶

 ex:PaymentSolutionOverview eaop:provideBasis ex:PaymentServiceDesign .

-Example 3: Modeling governance arrangements¶
+Example 3: Modelling governance arrangements¶

 @prefix eaop: <https://meta.linked.archi/eaonapage/onto#> .